matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

    duplicated event would then pass the auth checks.
 Ignoring rejected events would therefore not eliminate any potential attack vectors.

-We specifically don't use rejected auth events in the iterative auth checks, as in that case the auth events aren't re-authed like the rest of the events in the list.
+Rejected auth events are deliberately excluded from use in the iterative auth checks, as in that case the auth events aren't re-authed like the rest of the events in the list.